zepryspet/GoPAN/README.md

 2. ssh.

     Sent a batch of commands to a firewall or panorama using SSH.
 The input accepts either a filename in the current working directory containing a set of commands or a single command.
-It can send either configuration commands or operational command but no both.
-The commands can be once or every X minutes.
+It can send either configuration commands or operational commands (default) but no both.
+The commands can be run once or every X minutes.

-    Example:
+    Examples:

+    running "show clock" once on the endpoint every 10 seconds (-t 10)
+    >./pan run ssh -i firewall-ip -p password -u username -r 'show clock' -t 10

+    running "run show system info" on the endpoint in config mode(used run because the firewall will be in config mode but could be any configuration command)
+    >./pan run ssh -i firewall-ip -p password -u username -r 'run show system info' -c

+    Running commands from "commands.txt" (-f) in configuration mode (-c)
+    >./pan run ssh -i firewall-ip -p password -u username -r commands.txt -fc

 3. urlcat.

     Script that request the url category for a single website or for multiple websites stored in a clear text file, the output will be saved in a csv file within the same folder named "categories.csv"

     Examples:

-    >requesting a category for a single website
+    requesting a category for a single website

     >./pan api urlcat -i firewall-ip -p password -u username -w www.facebook.com

-    >requesting categories for urls inside a text file
+    requesting categories for urls inside a text file

     >./pan api urlcat -i firewall-ip -p password -u username -w websites.txt -f